 Use the General page of the Settings dialog to configure the editor behaviour and customize its view.

-If this option is unchecked, rolling the mouse wheel while holding the Ctrl key scrolls the editor.
+Enable this option to be able to change font size in the editor by rolling the mouse wheel while holding the Ctrl key.

 Otherwise, soft wraps characters will be shown at the end of each line, and at the beginning of each next line.